arthijayaraman-lab/crease_ga/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/arthijayaraman-lab/crease_ga/master) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Documentation Status](https://readthedocs.org/projects/crease-ga/badge/?version=latest)](https://crease-ga.readthedocs.io/en/latest/?badge=latest) [![DOI](https://zenodo.org/badge/387868834.svg)](https://zenodo.org/badge/latestdoi/387868834)

 # Introduction
 Computational Reverse Engineering Analysis for Scattering Experiments (CREASE) originally developed by Daniel Beltran-Villegas, Michiel Wessels, and Arthi Jayaraman (References 1, 2, and 3 below) is a two step approach that takes as input small angle scattering profile [I(q) vs. q] and provides as output structural information of the assembled structure.
-It combines a genetic algorithm (GA) as the first step with molecular simulations based reconstruction as the second step.
-For macromolecular solutions at dilute concentrations, when the primary component of [I(q) vs. q] is the form factor of the assembled structure, the two steps of CREASE provide structural information about the assembled structure ranging from dimensions of the domains as well as the chain- and monomer- level packing (as shown in References 1, 2, 3, and 5).
-The work in Reference 4 below describes early implementation of CREASE to analyze input small angle scattering profiles when the structure factor is the primary component of [I(q) vs. q].
+For macromolecular solutions at dilute concentrations, when the primary component of [I(q) vs. q] is the form factor of the assembled structure, CREASE provides structural information about the assembled structure ranging from dimensions of the domains as well as the chain- and monomer- level packing (as shown in References 1, 2, 3, 5, and 7).
+For macromolecular solutions at high concentrations, I(q) vs. q has both form factor and structure factor information; References 6 and 8 show how CREASE can be applied for these systems.

-This open source `crease_ga` package has been co-created by Zijie Wu, Ziyu Ye, Christian Heil, and Arthi Jayaraman at University of Delaware.
+This open source `crease_ga` package was co-created by Zijie Wu, Ziyu Ye, Christian Heil, and Arthi Jayaraman at University of Delaware.
+Currently `crease_ga` package is maintained by Zijie Wu, Nitant Gupta, and Stephen Kronenberger.

 __If you use this code, please cite one or more of the relevant references from the list below:__